wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 I got my first start with mechanical keyboards using the [WASD v2 keyboard][2].
 It comes in multiple sizes, black or white cases, and you can customize the color on each key if you want.
 Also the media keys are fantastic on them.
 And one of the coolest things is their new [maker designs][3] which are community contributed keycap designs that are _really_ cool.

-If you want to get an even smaller keyboard, I would say start off with a Vortex Race 3 or a Vortex Poker 3.
+If you want to get an even smaller keyboard, I would say start off with a [Vortex Poker 3][14] or a [Vortex Race 3][15].
 The only caveat about the Race 3 is it uses two nonstandard keycap sizes that will be hard to replace, and you need to use Windows to upgrade the firmware when you buy the keyboard.

 If your keyboard doesn't come with a [keycap puller][4], make sure to get one and look up how to use it.